skmahanthi/build-a-supergraph/02-managed-federation/README.md

       subgraph_name: subgraph-a # change to subgraph-b in that repo
       variant: dev
   ```
-- After merging the code to the `main` branch, the `Merge to Main` action will build the docker container, deploy the subgraph application, and finally publish the subgraph schema to Apollo Studio.
+- After merging the code to the `main` branch, the `Merge to Main` action will build the docker container, deploy the subgraph application, and finally publish the subgraph schema to Apollo GraphOS.
-- Visit your graph in Apollo Studio to see that the subgraph schemas published successfully and it built a new supergraph schema for the `dev` variant.
+- Visit your graph in GraphOS Studio to see that the subgraph schemas published successfully and it built a new supergraph schema for the `dev` variant.
 - Add a new job to `.github/workflows/Manual Deploy.yml`:
   ```yaml
   publish: